Blendify/blender-manual/trunk/blender_docs/manual/pipeline/bam.rst

 BAM Asset Manager
 *****************

-Refactoring linked .blend files is a common practice in a production environment.
+Refactoring linked blend-files is a common practice in a production environment.
 While some basic operations can be accomplished within Blender, sometimes it is more practical to perform them on the command line or via a script.
 During the production of Cosmos Laundromat (Gooseberry Open Movie Project)